This is some text inside of a div block.

 Frustration sometimes occurs when communication attempts fail.
 Your child knows what they want but can't always express it clearly.
 Patient responses and offering choices help reduce communication-related tantrums.

 Babbling continues alongside real words.
-Your toddler engages in conversations using vowel sounds and consonant-vowel combinations like "ba-ba" or "da-da."
+Your toddler engages in conversations using vowel sounds and consonant-vowel combinations.
 These vocalizations represent important practice for future speech development.

 Cognitive Development Milestones